 of a display object container containing content for which you want

 to use hardware acceleration.
 Setting these properties disables

 hardware acceleration for the display object container and its child

 objects.
-As an alternative to setting the mask property,
+As an alternative to setting the

 layer a mask display object over the display object being masked.

 There are limits to the size of display objects available for